Fame Is the Spur (TV series)

-Fame Is the Spur is a British television series which first aired on the BBC in 1982.
+Fame Is the Spur is a British television mini-series consisting of 8 episodes which first aired on the BBC in 1982.
 It was based on the 1940 novel Fame Is the Spur by Howard Spring.
 It depicts a socialist politician who betrays his early beliefs as he grows older, and was believed to be based upon the Labour Prime Minister Ramsay MacDonald.
 It had previously been adapted as a film Fame Is the Spur by the Boulting Brothers in 1947.

 The series starred Tim Pigott-Smith as Hamer Shawcross, prior to his success in The Jewel in the Crown.
 Joanna David played Shawcross's wife and George Costigan co-starred as Tom Hannaway.

+Premise

+The story chronicles the careers of three working-class boys (Hamer, Arnold and Tom) from Manchester and their descendants spanning the momentous years from 1877 to the onset of the Second World War.

+Hamer, whose youthful socialist zeal is soon converted to personal ambition, exploiting the Labour Party movement to become a Member of Parliament, marrying well and eventually entering the House of Lords.

+Arnold is the sensitive and courageous pioneer of Trade Union growth.

+Tome is the perky opportunist who progresses from rag-and-bone man to tycoon and a knighthood following his own self-help philosophy.

+Their fortunes are intertwined in a vivid, often melodramatic tapestry of events involving friendships and betrayals, births, marriages and deaths.
+The female characters are particularly strong, among them Hamer's wife Anne, with a burning social conscience; Ellen as his implacable mother; Pen Muff, the courageous political activist and wife of Arnold, and Polly, Tom's socially ambitious wife.